TRACES: Proactive Safety Auditing for Multi-Turn LLM Agents via Trajectory-State Modeling

 Article Excerpt

 From source RSS / original summaryarXiv:2605.
-27690v1 Announce Type: new Abstract: LLM agents increasingly operate through multi-turn tool use and environment interaction, where safety risks often emerge from intermediate steps long before they surface in the final outcome.
+27690v1 Announce Type: new Abstract: LLM agents increasingly operate through multi-turn and environment interaction, where safety risks often emerge from intermediate steps long before they surface in the final outcome.
 Reactive auditing is therefore insufficient: post-hoc diagnosis frequently misses the chance to flag risks while they are unfolding.

 We propose TRACES, a representation-based proactive auditor that learns prefix-level trajectory risk states from the hidden representations of an observer LLM.
 TRACES induces latent mechanism features from step representations and models their temporal evolution to estimate whether a partial trajectory is drifting toward unsafe behavior.
 To sidestep the cost and ambiguity of step-level risk annotation, TRACES is trained with weak trajectory-level supervision while still producing dense prefix-level risk estimates.